SWR-Bench: Assessing LLM Performance in Real-World Code Review Comment Generation: Evaluation and Study

 \subsubsection{Automated Code Review (ACR) Baselines}

-For a comprehensive evaluation, we also benchmark against representative open-source ACR tools and methodologies: \begin{enumerate} \item \textbf{LLM-Review} (Simple Prompting Baseline): Our straightforward baseline directly feeds basic PR information (title, description, commit diff) via a prompt to an LLM to generate a review report, measuring baseline LLM review capabilities without specific strategies. \item \textbf{SWR-Agent} (Agent-based Baseline): Also our construction, inspired by SWE-Agent~\cite{SWE-agent}, this baseline adapts SWE-Agent's task from program repair to code review.
-SWR-Agent receives PR information and uses tools to explore the codebase, execute snippets, and gather richer context for review decisions. \item \textbf{CR-Agent}~\cite{CodeAgent}: A multi-agent ACR tool.
-In its review process, it employs two agents to detect format-related and functional related defects in a PR, respectively.
-The process involves inter-agent communication and debate to produce a more comprehensive code review report. \item \textbf{Hybrid-Review}~\cite{Hybrid-Code-Review}: Mirroring LLM-Review's core, Hybrid-Review additionally feeds the LLM a static analysis report as supplementary context for a more informed review. \item \textbf{PR-Review}~\cite{PRReview}: An open-source ACR tool from which we utilize only its component for generating code review reports.
-While similar to LLM-Review, PR-Review uses more sophisticated prompt engineering.
+For a comprehensive evaluation, we benchmark against representative ACR tools and methodologies: \begin{itemize}[leftmargin=*, nosep] \item \textbf{LLM-Review} (Prompting Baseline): Our straightforward baseline that directly feeds PR metadata and diffs to an LLM via a simple prompt, measuring vanilla review capabilities. \item \textbf{SWR-Agent} (Agentic Baseline): Inspired by SWE-Agent~\cite{SWE-agent}, we built this baseline to adapt agentic workflows for code review, allowing the LLM to use tools, explore the codebase, and gather context. \item \textbf{CR-Agent}~\cite{CodeAgent}: A multi-agent tool using two interacting agents (focusing on formatting and functional defects, respectively) that discuss and debate to produce a final report. \item \textbf{Hybrid-Review}~\cite{Hybrid-Code-Review}: Extends the simple prompting baseline by additionally injecting static analysis reports as supplementary context. \item \textbf{PR-Review}~\cite{PRReview}: While similar to LLM-Review, PR-Review uses more sophisticated prompt engineering.
 Specifically, it first consolidates code diffs from multiple commits to form the input.
-When faced with context length limitations, it prioritizes files based on importance, potentially excluding less critical files (e.g., those with only line deletions).
-Finally, it instructs the LLM to output the review report in a specific structured format, categorizing suggestions into areas such as test-related defects, security-related defects, and other areas for improvement.
+When faced with context length limitations, it prioritizes files based on importance, potentially excluding less critical files.
+Finally, it instructs the LLM to output the review report in a specific structured format, categorizing suggestions into areas such as test-related defects, security-related defects, and other areas for improvement. \item \textbf{Code-Reviewer}~\cite{codereviewer}: A traditional hunk-level method using a fine-tuned CodeT5 model~\cite{codet5}.
+We adapt our PRs into diff hunks for its input and concatenate its generated hunk-level comments to form a full PR review. \item \textbf{Llama-Reviewer}~\cite{acr_llm_4}: Fine-tunes a Llama-Base-7B model~\cite{llama1} for hunk-level review.
+We evaluate it using the same hunk-to-PR concatenation protocol as Code-Reviewer. \end{itemize} Lastly, to ensure fair comparison, all evaluated ACR tools used their official default configurations.